||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 He glanced towards the couch, then fixed her with a stare.
-“You must realise that if you chose to withdraw from treatment I will no longer be able to prescribe medication, nor prepare the tapes to help you sleep.
-Have you really thought this through?”
+“You must realise that if you choose to withdraw from treatment I will no longer be able to prescribe medication, nor prepare the tapes to help you sleep.
+Have you thought this through?”

 Susan withdrew the cassette from her handbag and placed it on the desk.

 “For your information, I stopped taking your anti-depressants months ago and I’ve never felt better,” she replied.
 She stood up and faced Mordussen with a determined glare.
 “You may not have been the one who ruined my life, but you have certainly done your best to stop me getting it back on track.
 Goodbye, Doctor Mordussen.”

 Mordussen smiled.
 “Goodbye, Mr Mortimer.”